Quintain (jousting): Etymology

+History

-This game was open to all, popular with young men of all classes.
+Quintain was a game open to all, popular with young men of all social classes.
 While the use of horses aided in training for the joust, the game could be played on foot, using a wooden horse or on boats (popular in 12th-century London).

 As late as the 18th century running at the quintain survived in English rural districts.
 In one variation of the pastime the quintain was a tun filled with water, which, if the blow was a poor one, was emptied over the striker.
 A later form was a post with a cross-piece, from which was suspended a ring, which the horseman endeavoured to pierce with his lance while at full speed.
 This sport, called "tilting at the ring" or "running at the ring", was very popular in England and on the continent of Europe in the 17th century and is still practised as a feature of military and equestrian sport.

 A form of quintain known as štehvanje is practiced by Slovenes in the Gail Valley (Gailtal) in Austrian Carinthia, and it was also introduced to villages in the Sava Valley north of Ljubljana in the 1930s.